rraeyyi/News-popularity-automation/Project3.md

 ![](Project3_files/figure-gfm/scatterplot-1.png)<!-- -->

 ## Scatterplots of negative & positive word rate vs shares

+The following two scatterplots compare the number of shares for a given positive word rate and negative word rate.
+The two graphs have been scaled the same so that they can be compared.
+If the data appears to peak further to the right on the positive rate graph and further to the left on the negative rate graph, we might conclude that having a higher percentage of positive words will yield more shares.
+If the data appears to peak further to the right on the negative rate graph and further to the left on the positive rate graph, we might conclude that having a higher percentage of negative words will yield more shares.
+Additionally, each graph displays the correlation between shares and positve or negative word rate.
+Again, a value of R closer to -1 or 1 would indicate the two variables are highly correlated and a value closer to 0 would indicate little to no correlation.

 ``` r
 ggplot(training, aes(x = Positive_Word_Rate, y = Shares)) +